plv8/plv8/doc/plv8.md

 the function is executed in a query.
 In other words, the life time and the visibility of "this" object in a function is only a series of function calls in a query.
-If you need to share some value among different functions, keep it in plv8 object because each function invocation has different "this" object.
+If you need to share some value among different functions, keep it in `plv8` object because each function invocation has different "this" object.

 Start-up procedure
 ------------------

-PL/v8 provides start up facility, which allows to call initialization plv8 function specified in the GUC variable.
+PL/v8 provides a start up facility, which allows to call initialization plv8 function specified in the GUC variable.

     SET plv8.start_proc = 'plv8_init';
     SELECT plv8_test(10);

 If this variable is set when the runtime is initialized, before the function call of plv8_test() another plv8 function plv8_init() is invoked.
-In such initialization function, you can add any property to plv8 object to expose common values or assign them to "this" property.
-In the initialization function, "this" is specially pointing to the global object, not the function receiver, so the variables that is assigned to "this" property in this initialization are visible from any subsequent function as global variables.
+In such initialization function, you can add any properties to `plv8` object to expose common values or assign them to "this" property.
+In the initialization function, the receiver "this" is specially pointing to the global object, so the variables that is assigned to "this" property in this initialization are visible from any subsequent function as global variables.

-Remember CREATE FUNCTION also starts plv8 runtime environment, so make sure to SET this GUC before any plv8 actions including CREATE FUNCTION.
+Remember CREATE FUNCTION also starts the plv8 runtime environment, so make sure to SET this GUC before any plv8 actions including CREATE FUNCTION.